therealOri/bix/README.md

 **DISCLAIMER**
 I am not responsible for your misuse or malicious use of my code.
-I am also not liable for punishment if anything happens.
+I am also not liable for punishment or damages if anything happens.